 "It's a mindset change, making the watch a fashion item, rather than a gadget," Lee explained.

 "The challenge is to align the smart devices with the watch world.
 When you switch from a functional device to a fashion device, it becomes very different.
-When you position as fashion, the marketing message becomes very easy."
+When you position [the smartwatch] as fashion, the marketing message becomes very easy."

 "Apple's on the right path on with its marketing, using Vogue and making it a fashion item," he said, "which is in line with our own strategy."